Contact level demand capture.

 Run them in the same audience.
 The content mix does the work.

-Serve both types of content in the same campaign.
-The contacts who are earlier in their journey will engage with case studies and comparisons.
-The contacts who are deeper will engage with the direct CTAs and testimonials.
+Early-journey contacts will engage with the case studies and comparisons.
+Deeper contacts will engage with the direct CTAs and testimonials.

 The depth of engagement determines what they see.
 Not which campaign they're in.